 They must also meet our safeguarding checks – all our intermediaries are appropriately insured, and DBS checked.

-We have adapted our processes to respond to the challenges of Covid-19.
 All of our intermediaries have now adapted their practice to work remotely if needed, including developing new assessment tools and methods, and making creative recommendations to the court.